starga2er777/SUSTech_CS324/assignment1/report.md

 ## Motivation

-The motivation behind this assignment lies in the exploration of the basic principles of neural networks and their applications.
+The motivation behind this assignment lies in the exploration of the basic principles of neural networks.
 By understanding the perceptron, we gain insight into how neural networks operate at a fundamental level.
-This knowledge serves as a stepping stone for tackling more complex neural network architectures and tasks.
+This knowledge serves as a stepping stone for solving more complex neural network tasks.